 You can save reports to the file system of a server in your environment so others in your organization can view the reports.
 You can, for example, save a report to a Web server for viewing on your Intranet.
 The reports are saved as either PDF or HTML files.
-The system administrator can specify the directory on the server in which reports will be saved by adding the following entry to the file uptime.conf:
+The system administrator can specify the directory on the server in which reports are saved by adding the following entry to the file uptime.conf:

-publishedReportRoot=<directory_name>
+publishedReportRoot=<directory\name>

-Where <directory_name> the directory into which up.time will write reports - for example, C:/Program Files/uptime software/uptime/.
+Where <directory\name> the directory into which Uptime Infrastructure Monitor writes reports - for example, C:/Program Files/uptime software/uptime/.
 The report files are saved to a subdirectory named GUI/published.
 You need permissions to write to the published directory.

-up.time automatically names each report file.
+Uptime Infrastructure Monitor automatically names each report file.
 The file name contains the following information: